hkarakose/gs-maven-android/README.ftl.md

 <#assign project_id="gs-maven-android">
-This guide walks you through using Maven to build a simple Android project.
+This guide walks you through the process of building a simple Android project with Maven.

 What you'll build
 -----------------

-You'll create a simple Android application that gives you the time of day, and then build it with Maven.
+You'll create an Android application that gives you the time of day, and then build it with Maven.

 What you'll need
 ----------------